Prabhjeet02/PrabhjeetBookStore/PrabhjeetBookStore/README.txt

 1935..
 in _Layout.cshtml, change the file name from bootstrap.min.css to bootstrap.css.
 Change the nav class from navbar-light to navbar dark and bg-white to bgprimary and removed text-dark.
-Added the additional properties to the footer class and in _LoginPartial.cshtml remove referencesto ‘text-dark and run the application , changes applied to the application.
+Added the additional properties to the footer class and in _LoginPartial.cshtml remove references to ‘text-dark and run the application , changes applied to the application.

+2005..
+added dropdown 'Content Management' to navbar.